Let me take a wild guess: you’re planning to go backpacking in Portugal. Well, you have come to the right page!

 How to get around

 There is no need to fly domestically unless you go to the Azores islands.
-The main national railway line connects Porto, Coimbra, Lisbon, and the Algarve.
-Going the full length north to south by train would take about 6 hours non-stop, but you can do it all in segments of no more than 1,5 hours each.
+The national railway connects Porto, Coimbra, Lisbon, and the Algarve.
+Going the full length north to south by train would take about 6 hours non-stop, but if following my itinerary you can do it all in segments of no more than 1,5 hours each.